Skip to main content

 $args = wp_parse_args( $args, $defaults );

-// Apply filters to allow child themes mods.
+// Apply filters to the arguments.

-$args = apply_filters( 'wpex_excerpt_args', $args );
+$args = apply_filters( 'wpexplorer_post_excerpt_args', $args );

 // Extract arguments to make it easier to use below.